whitestone-no/SegnoSharp/docs/faq.rst

 A `"segno" <https://en.wikipedia.org/wiki/Dal_segno>`_ is a musical term that is used in repetitions.
 SegnoSharp is a music streamer that will play, and repeat, musical files.

-A `"sharp" <https://en.wikipedia.org/wiki/Sharp_(music)>`_ is also a musical term, but it is also the name of the programming language used to create SegnoSharp: C# (pronounced See Sharp)
+A `"sharp" <https://en.wikipedia.org/wiki/Sharp_(music)>`_ is also a musical term, but it is also a part of the name of the programming language used to create SegnoSharp: C# (pronounced See Sharp)

-Hence SegnoSharp is a play on musical and programming terms.
+Hence SegnoSharp is a play on musical and programming terms, and the logo contains a stylized "segno" symbol on top of a "sharp" symbol.

 Why is the logo so yellow?
 ==========================